At Barfad Willow I currently grow seventeen different varieties.

 Light Harrisons: I seem to have two varieties of Harrisons.
 Apparantly this is the true variety.
 It is lighter than the other, with stout, straight waxy stems that dry to a pale honey colour.
 Light Harrisons is very popular for making large baskets - and also, unfortunately, for dinner parties among the local deer which means I only have small amounts available.

-Dark Harrisons: This willow is a deep, peaty brown with stout stems.
+Dark Harrisons: This willow is a deep, peaty purply-brown with straight, stout stems.

 Nicholsonni: This is a beautiful slender green willow.
 I haven't got much of this for sale at the moment - as it is new to Barfad Willow.